-The Written Exam for primary board certification in Anesthesiology will be offered once a year in August.
-The following eligibility requirements must be met prior to sitting for the exam:
+The Written Exam for primary board certification in Anesthesiology is offered once a year in August.
+Prior to sitting for the exam, the following eligibility requirements must be met:

-The following steps must be completed to take the Written Exam for primary board certification in Anesthesiology:
+To take the Written Exam for primary board certification in Anesthesiology the following steps must be completed:

-- Submit a completed application, required documentation and application fee prior to the application deadline of the year in which the examination is to be taken.
+- Submit a completed application, including the required documentation and application fee prior to the application deadline (late application submissions are subject to late fees).

-- Submit a letter of recommendation from your program director or trainers who can attest to your residency training in Anesthesiology and verify that two years of formal training have been or will be completed on or before the scheduled date of the exam.
+- Verification letter emailed directly to email@example.com attesting to your residency training in Anesthesiology verifying two years of formal training have been or will be completed on or before the scheduled date of the exam.

-An exam fee of $500 must be submitted with your completed application.
+An exam fee of $500 must accompany your completed application.
 No application will be considered complete until all fees have been paid.

 Exam Dates and Deadlines

 The General Anesthesiology Written Exam is offered once a year at via a remote proctoring platform, generally every August.
 The application period opens six months prior to the exam.